 help Zoe.
 When Zoe and Sonya then met, they quickly hit it off, but the good mood came to a crashing end when Karl revealed that Sonya wasn't a tissue match - and Walter then put forward the idea that Nell could get

 tested instead.
 Whilst Toadie was against the idea, worried that it might traumatise his daughter, Sonya secretly arranged for her to be tested anyway.
 When Zoe then fell ill and was admitted to Erinsborough Hospital, the truth finally came out

 as Karl told Sonya that Nell was a match, and she told Toadie what she'd done.
 Though Walter claimed that he could understand Toadie's reluctance, he said that they'd have to get back to Sydney, and asked Sonya if he could collect Nell from daycare

 to say goodbye to her.
 His true plan was then revealed when he packed up his and Zoe's belongings, intending to take Nell with them.
 When Zoe caught wind of what was going on, she made her escape at a gas station, taking Nell with her back to

 Ramsay Street.
 A desperate Walter wasn't far behind, and he broke down in tears as he realised the stupidity of his actions, only avoiding criminal charges because Sonya felt that it would hinder Zoe's chances of getting well again.
 Fortunately, some

 good news then came through when Sonya's son Callum, who'd been tested and rejected, was found to be a match after all.
 Walter and Zoe then left for California, where Callum lived, to undergo the treatment, and although

-Sonya was happy to be leaving her new-found father and half-sister on such a positive note, it looked like her recent actions concerning Nell might have caused some irreparable damage to her marriage.
+Sonya was happy to be leaving her new-found father and half-sister on such a positive note, her recent actions concerning Nell had a negative effect on her marriage for a while to come.

 7365, 7366, 7367, 7370, 7371, 7372, 7374, 7378, 7379, 7380, 7382,